Rajatino16/DeployedTrialWebSite/README.md

 # DeployedTrialWebSite

-Just a Basic Web Site that uses MongoDB Atlas and is deployed using Heroku.
+Just a Basic Web Site that uses MongoDB Atlas and is deployed to Heroku.